cdanielsen/blog/content/blog/to-hunt-a-killer-bug/index.md

 My first professional job in development was as a QA engineer.
 QA seems to hold an odd place in the world of development.
 Almost everyone recognizes it as essential, but not many people seem to like doing it, or giving enough resources to people who do like doing it.
 As such, they usually get sub-optimal value out of it until they realize they really need it, and then it's probably too late.

 So what does QA add to an overall development process?
 I would put it that as a QA engineer, your job is, basically, to try and break things.
-To look at some code, a UI, whatever is being built to put out in the world, and to ask things like "how could this go wrong?" and "As a user, why would I hate this?"
+To look at some code, a UI, whatever is being built to be put out in the world, and to ask things like "how could this go wrong?" and "As a user, why would I hate this?"

 This can be an insanely creative exercise that counter-intuitively often requires very little technical knowledge.
 That can actually be a distraction, because usually your job is to advocate for requirements and behaviors that matter to _end users_, who are often non-technical, and very much don't care about the clever implementation details.
 They just want that button to do what they expect when they click it.